Western Stories with Year 5

 All teachers are well aware of the power of stories on children of all ages.
 A well told narrative that can unlock the imagination and engage children in a world outside their every day experience.
-Storytelling is an ancient art currently enjoying a worldwide renaissance as communities rediscover the simple pleasures of telling and sharing tales; let Mike help to bring this art into your school.
+The University of Nottingham recognises the importance of storytelling in teaching, and has invited Mike to work with its PGCE students for the past three years.

 Mike offer something new to your teaching and learning.
 When working with a group of children, his aim is to:

 • engage the imagination in a subtly different way; a listener plays a more active role in the story than a reader

 • encourage a love of narrative, both heard and written

 • improve listening skills

 • provide a moment of stillness in the life of the listener – teachers have commented on the way that children who often find it difficult to concentrate have been mesmerised by a spoken tale